 Q: Will getting the EIC or the CTC lower the amount of other public benefits?
 Could someone lose benefits altogether?

 A: The EIC and the CTC are not counted as income for any program that receives federal funding.
 The EIC and the CTC are not counted as a resource (also called an asset) in determining eligibility for benefits for 12 months after the refund is received.
 Often, if the beneficiary has few or no other resources, saving part of a tax credit refund does not cause the person to exceed the resource limit for a benefit program.
-For more information, see the Public Benefits Fact Sheet online at www.eitcoutreach.org.
+For more information, see Questions and Answers on Public Benefits online at www.eitcoutreach.org.